WhishingRaven/Wikitenaur-Image-Downloader/README.md

 # Wikitenaur-Image-Downloader

 ## Overview
-The C++ Image Downloader is a command-line application that searches for image URLs in a structured dictionary format stored in text files within the `_ImagesList` directory.
+The Wikitenaur-Image-Downloader is a command-line application that searches for image URLs in a structured dictionary format stored in text files within the `_ImagesList` directory.
 It downloads images based on a user-provided keyword, saving them in a directory named after the keyword.

-## Features
+## Featuresw
 - Accepts a keyword as a command-line argument or prompts the user for input.
 - Searches through text files in the `_ImagesList` directory to find matching image URLs.
 - Downloads images concurrently for efficiency.